farhathaydar7/sm4rt_w4tch/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is tottally legit under the my guidance - see the LICENSE file for details :) .